MTecknology/website/content/homelab/index.md

 The Origin
 ----------

-My home lab was born [from a need](/#about) to quickly learn how to troubleshoot challenging issues faced by enterprise networks, primarily because I was the only Linux administrator in a company of 24k employees despite being freshly out of college.
-This lab allowed me to replicate simplified versions of issues that were observed in the workplace and gave me the flexibility to experiment with more significant changes that required much more planning.
+My home lab developed out of [my need](/#about) to quickly learn how to troubleshoot complex issues in enterprise networks.
+As the only Linux administrator in a company of 24,000 employees, I faced unique challenges, especially as a recent college graduate.
+This lab allowed me to simulate simplified versions of the issues encountered at work and provided the flexibility to experiment with larger changes that required careful planning.

-This lab paved my way into configuration management systems, so that I could find a way to replace an unreliable "tarball-series" deployment strategy used across many routinely failing servers.
+This lab allowed me to explore configuration management systems, which helped me find a more reliable replacement for the “tarball-series” deployment strategy that was in use.

 Network Growth
 --------------

-As time went on, my home lab grew to include those more "critical core services" that are often vital to enterprise operations.
-These services were implemented with both physical and virtual redundancy, using every best practice I could justify deploying.
-At one point, I even had three ISPs and a pair of wireless access points.
+As time went on, my home lab expanded to include essential services crucial for enterprise operations.
+I implemented both physical and virtual redundancy, adhering to best practices wherever possible.
+At one point, I was managing connections from three ISPs, alongside a couple of wireless access points.

 **Network Diagram**:

 ![Network Diagram](/homelab/network.webp)

+My ultimate goal has been a robust and secure hybrid cloud environment, fully automated for deployment and maintenance.
+I developed the capability to deploy new clustered services, both locally and remotely, simply by defining devices in an inventory management system.

 My ultimate goal became a robust and secure hybrid cload that was deployed and maintained entirely from automation.
-I was able to deploy brand new clustered services locally or remotely just by defining devices in inventory management, and I made all changes using version control, and reviewed logs to verify success.
+I was able to deploy brand new clustered services locally or remotely just by defining devices in inventory management, and then make any modifications using version control.

 **Netbox Inventory**: